 Everybody seemed to like Bill Bennett.
 We didn’t like him because he possessed a profound knowledge in the field of electricity.
-No. We like him because he was a good person.
+No. We liked him because he was a good person.
 Bill was a tall very thin black man that sort of reminded you of Bill Cosby.

 Bill had a gruff cigarette voice as he was a chain smoker.
-Often he would say his first words to me when he came into the Electric Shop office for lunch each day in the same manner that Aunt Ester would say something to Fred Sanford.
+Often he would say his first words to me when he came into the Electric Shop office for lunch each day in the same manner that Aunt Esther would say something to Fred Sanford.
 His lower jaw would jut out and he would shake his head with a look of total disgust… like this:

 With this expression, Bill would often look at me and say, “You Scamp!”
 Dragging it out for the full effect.
 Nothing would bring a smile to my face faster than having Bill berate me by insulting my integrity as a person.
 He would also add on additional phrases like, “…You disgust me!”
 Or… “….you scum!” — I felt like Gomer Pyle by that point with a big grin on my face.